 Vincent’s Starry Night and Other Stories: A Children’s History of Art by Michael Bird, illustrated by Kate Evans

 This is a beautiful art history book with works by major artists and really interesting stories about their lives, with particular detail to the work featured.
-If you want one art history tome for you kids, use this one.
-Enjoy it cover to cover, or just flipping around as the art catches your eye. [art history chapter book, ages 6 and up]
+If you want one art history tome for your kids, use this one.
+Enjoy it cover to cover, or just flip around as the art catches your eye. [art history chapter book, ages 6 and up]

 Artist to Artist: 23 Major Illustrators Talk to Children by Eric Carle and the Eric Carle Museum

 Renowned illustrators — Mitsumasa Anno, Quentin Blake, Ashley Bryan, Nancy Ekholm Burkert, Eric Carle, Tomie dePaola, Jane Dyer, Mordicai Gerstein, Robert Ingpen, Steven Kellogg, Leo Lionni, Petra Mathers, Wendell Minor, Barry Moser, Jerry Pinkney, Alice Provenson, Robert Sabuda, Matthew Reinhart, Maurice Sendak, Gennady Spirin, Chris Van Allsburg, Rosemary Wells, and Paul O. Zelinsky — share their illustration process, their advice, and a glimpse into their studio with children.
 They take the mystery out of what it takes to become a picture book illustrator/author in this beautiful child-friendly anthology. [nonfiction anthology, ages 5 and up]

 Picture This: How Pictures Work by Molly Bang

 Caldecott honor illustrator and author Molly Bang breaks down how to show emotions through simple shapes.
 This is a book for anyone interested in illustration, from professionals to students studying illustration. [art drawing theory nonfiction book, ages 15 and up]